microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 The **main.tsp** file serves as the primary definition point for your agent, containing essential metadata, behavioral instructions, and capability specifications.

 The **env.tsp** file is used by the toolkit to process environment variables during compilation.
-This file automatically reads from **env/.env** and generates environment variables for other TypeSpec files, so manual updates are generally not required.
+This file is generated from **env/.env.\*** files and offer variables for other TypeSpec files, so manual updates are not required.

 You'll also find an **actions** folder containing template files - initially including **github.tsp** which demonstrates GitHub API integration.
 For this lab, you'll replace this template with your own action definitions to establish connectivity with the Repairs API service.